johncswanson/Egit-Installation/README.md

 ### Sections: <!-- omit in toc -->

 - [1.
 Installing the EGit Plug-in](#1-installing-the-egit-plug-in)
-  - Follow this section to obtain the eGit Plug-in and add it to the IBM Explorer for z/OS environment.
 - [2.
 Creating a Git Repo with EGit](#2-creating-a-git-repo-with-egit)
-  - The EGit tool connects projects to a local (workstation) repository.
-The repository can be created manually outside the tool or using the tool's interface.
-This section shows how to do so within the tool BEFORE starting your project.
 - [3.
 Creating a Repo from an Existing Project](#3-creating-a-repo-from-an-existing-project)
-  - Follow this section if you have an existing project that you would like to initialize with a Git Repo, or add an already initialized Git Repo you would like to add to the Git perspective.
 - [4.
 Clone a Git Repository](#4-clone-a-git-repository)
-  - Follow this section if you would like to replicate an existing Git repository to the EGit workspace.
-You will then be able to work with the project artifacts.
 - [5.
 Working with EGit](#5-working-with-egit)
-  - This section reviews how to make changes to a local project, commit those changes to the local repository and push them to a remote repository.

 ## 1. Installing the EGit Plug-in